typetools/templatefora-checker/README.md

 7. Remove all text from the top of this `README.md` file, through this line.

+# The remainder of this README

+The remainder of this README is the user-facing documentation for the analysis you will build.

+You should remove, from your version, everything above and including this line.

 # TemplateForA Checker

 A common problem when programming is TODO.